Rubella (German Measles)

 - Enlarged lymph nodes

 The symptoms of rubella may look like other medical conditions.
-Always consult your doctor for a diagnosis.
+Always talk with your

 How is rubella diagnosed?